Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

       - $Dname$                           # Generate a #define 'device-name' for this file group
 ```

-## Overall File Structure
+## Project File Structure

-The table below explains the top-level elements in each of the different `*.yml` input files.
+The table below explains the top-level elements in each of the different `*.yml` input files that define the overall application.

 Keyword                          | Description
 :--------------------------------|:------------------------------------